dragonflydb/documentation/docs/command-reference/strings/bitfield.md

 * **INCRBY** `<encoding>` `<offset>` `<increment>` -- Increments or decrements (if a negative increment is given) the specified bit field and returns the new value.

-There is another subcommand that only changes the behavior of successive `!INCRBY` and `!SET` subcommands calls by setting the overflow behavior:
+There is another subcommand that only changes the behavior of successive `INCRBY` and `SET` subcommands calls by setting the overflow behavior:

 * **OVERFLOW** `[WRAP|SAT|FAIL]`